zhoudw-zdw/RevisitingCIL/README.md

 </div>
 </div>

-The code repository for "Revisiting Class-Incremental Learning with Pre-Trained Models: Generalizability and Adaptivity are All You Need" in PyTorch.
+The code repository for "[Revisiting Class-Incremental Learning with Pre-Trained Models: Generalizability and Adaptivity are All You Need](http://arxiv.org/abs/2303.07338)" in PyTorch.
+If you use any content of this repo for your work, please cite the following bib entry:

+    @article{zhou2023revisiting,
+        author = {Zhou, Da-Wei and Ye, Han-Jia and Zhan, De-Chuan and Liu, Ziwei}, title = {Revisiting Class-Incremental Learning with Pre-Trained Models: Generalizability and Adaptivity are All You Need}, journal = {arXiv preprint arXiv:2303.07338},
+        year = {2023}
+    }